shabbyrobe/amiss/doc/quickstart.rst

 Defining objects
 ----------------

-See :doc:`mapping` for more info and advanced topics.
+See :doc:`mapper/mapping` for more info and advanced topics.

 .. code-block:: php